 6. Stock Investment Costs

-In addition to the costs associated with investing in the stock market, which varies based on the equities you purchase, there are certain brokerage fees you could have to pay.
+In addition to the costs associated with investing in the stock market, which vary based on the equities you purchase, there are certain brokerage fees you could have to pay.
 When you purchase and sell stocks, as well as when you move stocks from your Demat account to your Broking account (trading account), transaction fees are charged.

 Types of Stock Brokers In India